A Better Freddie Mac, a Better Housing Finance System

 Freddie Mac Single-Family introduces Loan Advisor Suite® to give lenders simpler tools, better efficiency, easier navigation, and more reliability for delivering quality loans.

-Freddie Mac became the nation’s top multifamily financier in 2015, a distinction it has retained for three consecutive years.
-In 2017, we financed a record-setting $73.2 billion in loan purchase and guarantee volume, a nearly 30% increase over our 2016 total of $56.8 billion.
+Freddie Mac became the nation’s top multifamily financier in 2015, a distinction it has retained for four consecutive years.
+In 2018, we financed a record-setting $78 billion in total production, besting our prior record of $73.2 billion set in 2017.

 Leading Multifamily Lender